AlonsoBTech/terraform-portfolio-project/README.md

 - S3 Bucket
 - Amazon CloudFront

-For the S3 bucket we need to configure the bucket ownership, configure public access for the Next.js website, configure the ACL (Access Control List), set the bucket policy and configure the website configuration for our "index.hmtl".
+For the S3 bucket we need to configure:
+- Bucket ownership
+- Public access for the Next.js website
+- ACL (Access Control List)
+- Set the bucket policy
+- Website configuration for our "index.hmtl".

 </details>